-- " BKM's ratings could be downgraded as a result of a BCA downgrade or because of fewer notches of rating uplift from our Advanced LGF analysis. - " A downgrade of BKM's BCA could result from a substantial deterioration in asset quality, an extended weakening of capital buffers to regulatory requirements, unexpectedly pronounced pressure on mortgage borrowers' debt repayment capacity or significantly higher funding costs.
-BKM's BCA could also be lowered in case of a sustained weakening of its liquidity and funding profile.
+- " BKM's ratings could be downgraded as a result of a BCA downgrade or because of fewer notches of rating uplift from our Advanced LGF analysis, for example if BKM shifts its funding even more towards bail-in-remote liabilities. - " A downgrade of BKM's BCA could result from a weakening in the bank's solvency or in case the risks from its product focus as a specialized building and loan association would rise significantly, for example caused by extreme changes in interest rates.